joshuagryphon/plastid/docs/source/concepts/mapping_rules.rst

 .............
 list
-   A list of :term:`read alignments` (:class:`pysam.AlignedSegment`) that map within `segment` under the mapping rule implemented by the function.
+   A list of :term:`read alignments` (:class:`pysam.AlignedSegment`) that map within `segment` under the mapping function implemented by the function.

 :class:`numpy.ndarray`
    An array of values at each position in `segment`, from left-to-right / lowest-to-highest coordinates relative to the genome (not relative to the segment).

-   More generally, if the mapping rule returns a multi-dimensional array, the last dimension must represent the positions in `segment` (e.g., for a 2D array, the columns would represent the nucleotide positions).
+   More generally, if the mapping function returns a multi-dimensional array, the last dimension must represent the positions in `segment` (e.g., for a 2D array, the columns would represent the nucleotide positions).